 • Preheat the oven to 425º F (220º C).
 Line a large sheet pan with foil; spray foil with cooking spray or olive oil.

 • In a small bowl, combine olive oil, lemon zest, lemon juice, salt, pepper, oregano, rosemary, garlic powder, garlic cloves, and red pepper flakes, if using.
-TIP: Make sure to zest your lemons before you squeeze them.

 • Arrange potatoes and chicken on the prepared baking sheet.
 Drizzle oil mixture over the chicken and potatoes; mix to coat.
 Place lemon slices and onion around the chicken, if using.

-• Roast for 35- 40 minutes, or until a thermometer inserted in the chicken reads 165 °F (73.9 °C), and potatoes are tender.
+• Bake for 35- 40 minutes, or until a thermometer inserted in the chicken reads 165 °F (73.9 °C), and potatoes are tender.
 Halfway through the baking process, carefully flip each chicken and potatoes for even cooking.

-• OPTIONAL: In the last 3-5 minutes of the baking process turn your oven to broil mode and broil until the chicken is golden and the potatoes crisp and golden.
+OPTIONAL: In the last 3-5 minutes of the baking process, turn your oven to broil mode and broil until the chicken is golden and the potatoes crisp and golden.

 • Garnish with fresh oregano and/or parsley, if using.
 Serve hot.